habedi/template-go-project/README.md

 ## License

-This project is licensed under the MIT License ([LICENSE-MIT](LICENSE-MIT) or https://opensource.org/licenses/MIT)
+This project is licensed under the MIT License ([LICENSE](LICENSE) or https://opensource.org/licenses/MIT)